Cray-HPE/sigstore-poc/docs/local-development.md

  * Tekton Chains / Pipelines
  * Tekton task for fetching GitHub sources

 This setup will take a few minutes.
 Note that you will be prompted for your root password while running the setup script.
+This is needed on Linux for turning off swap as well as mounting a Ram disk.
+For others, we add a local registry entry into /etc/hosts.

 **Note**: You may see some errors similar to the following while the script is running.
 This is fine.